 Vision & Collaboration

-Contemplative, spiritually evocative and spatially aware are experiential concepts that describe what Neal Parks brings forth to viewers and an ever growing roster of collectors.
-For over 3 decades he has created his visionary canvases executed with a signature style of mark making utilizing oil paint sticks.
+Contemplative - Spiritually Evocative - Spatially Aware are experiential concepts that describe what Neal Parks brings forth to viewers and an ever growing roster of corporate and private collectors.
+For over 3 decades Parks has created his visionary canvases executed with a signature style of abstract, calligraphic mark-making utilizing oil paint sticks.
 He specializes in client collaborations with the creation of site-specific paintings for the aesthetic enhancement of residential and corporate environments.
 He also offers interior decorating consultation.

 Neal showed signs early on as a child that he was destined for creative pursuits with an affinity for drawing and an interest in things architectural.
 He holds fine art degrees from Pratt Institute, Brooklyn, NY (BFA Painting, 1984) and Cranbrook Academy of Art, Bloomfield Hills, MI (MFA Painting, 1993).